 Child Proof Advice [a non-profit 501(c)(3)]

 Thank you for selecting the ebook version of the Child Proof Advice Safety Guide for all child care providers.
-Especially designed for first time parents and first time grandparents (yes, safety precautions have changed in the past 20+ years since your children arrived).
+This publication is especially designed for first time parents and first time grandparents.
+Yes, safety precautions have changed in the past 20+ years since your children arrived.

 The Child Proof Advice child care training program is designed as a do-it-yourself approach to child proofing your home to assist parents of all economic circumstances with this important precaution.